barrykooij/what-the-file/readme.txt

 == Changelog ==

 = 1.1.2 =
-* Fixed admin url bug caused when WordPress is installed in a subdirectory
+* Fixed admin url bug caused when WordPress is installed in a subdirectory.

 = 1.1.1 =
 * Small meta information changes.